 ‘… identify barriers, develop a plan, and begin a transition to an all-electric-only residential new construction program in July 2023 with an apparent desire that the transition to all-electric offerings be completed by the end of 2023.’

-The conditions of approval include the transition, but not the end date, for the completed conversion to an all-electric offering.
+The Conditions of Approval include the transition, but not the end date, for the completed conversion to an all-electric offering.
 We discuss the implications of this aggressive timeline in the report, as well as some additional program activities that will be required to ensure a smooth transition in the market among the majority of builders and homebuyers who do not appear ready to make that leap yet.

 Preparing for Future Energy – Home Interaction